bawilless/bawilless.github.io/index.md

 - Instructor will pass around thumb drives with the required files

   - Unzip all the TP 4.2 Files into one directory.
-Unzip the zip files as well into the same directory.
+This will unpack two additional zip files MT3620DeviceUPdate.zip and MT3620WifiRegion.zip.
+Unzip MT3620DeviceUpdate.zip into the \Customer Drop TP4.2 directory.

-  - Run and install tools\VS_Tools_Preview_For_Azure_Sphere.exe
+- Run and install VS_Tools_Preview_For_Azure_Sphere.exe

 - The instructor will pass out development kits for each student

-  - You are welcome to use your own MT3620 however, **you must claim your board to your own tenant**
+  - You are welcome to use your own MT3620 however, **you must claim your board to your own tenant.**

 ## Prepare the MT3620 board